seanwest1/seanwest1.github.io/_posts/Media-centre-series-part-1-Bad-Omens.md

 I went back and read what the guide said.
 Was fixable.

-The was a little noise, nothing to work about.
+The was a little noise, nothing to worry about.

 ***I turned around to look at the sea, the horizon was gone.
 Next I knew I was smashed back into hard rocky reality***